What-If Analysis of Large Language Models: Explore the Game World Using Proactive Thinking: Method:

+While SFT provides basic behavioral patterns, it lacks the ability to effectively guide the model to do self-explore against dynamic environments.
+We therefore employ Group Relative Policy Optimization (GRPO~\cite{grpo_paper_2024}) that directly aligns the policy's forecasts with actual environmental transitions.
+Following the success in Deepseek-R1~\cite{deepseek_r1_2025}, we adopt a similar rule-based reward $r_t$ to measures the alignment between the predicted state change $S_\Delta$ and the ground truth $S_\Delta^*$ as.

+where $w_k$ denotes the weight assigned to each key $k$, reflecting its relative importance.
+The scoring function assigns a value of 1 for exact matches, 0.5 for partial matches, and 0 otherwise.
 This reward encourages the model to generate action predictions that closely match real player behavior while penalizing overly verbose or irrelevant outputs.
 We do not incorporate format rewards, as our learned model already demonstrates strong structural adherence.
-Furthermore, following Deepseek-R1~\cite{deepseek_r1_2025}, we avoid training neural reward models.
-The decision is motivated by the sensitivity of LLMs to specific forms of rewards in large-scale RL, as well as the additional computational cost and complexity introduced by retraining these models.
-The training prompts for \ours{} can be found in the Appendix.
+Detailed formulation is provided in Appendix~\ref{appx:rl_grpo}, and training prompts can be found in the Appendix~\ref{sec:training_template}.